 Your family tree may go back hundreds of years, but there could be more to your family’s story that’s just out of reach of paper documents and conventional research.
 AncestryDNA can reach back hundreds, maybe even a thousand years, to tell you things that aren’t in historical records—things you might have never known otherwise.

 Although our ethnicity algorithms and prediction models will continue to improve over time, there are a few reasons why your ethnicity estimate may not be exactly what you expected: 1.
 Your genetic ethnicity may go back further than your family tree.
 2. While your ancestors lived in a certain country, there may have been genetic influence from other places.
 3. You don’t necessarily share common DNA with all of your ancestors.
-Read more
+Click here for more information.

 1. Your genetic ethnicity results go back hundreds of years.
 In some cases, the markers in your DNA may reveal ethnicities that go back hundreds, even a thousand years.
 This could differ from what you have documented in your family tree.
 So keep in mind that there may be some ethnic differences in your more recent family history as compared to generations ago.